 Our unique technologies and services provide researchers and pharmaceutical companies with novel techniques for the study of inflammation.
 Whether you are in basic research and discovery, model selection, or compound screening, Visikol is strategically positioned to help you accelerate your research.

 Fibrosis is the pathological overaccumulation of excess connective tissue as a result of imbalances during the body’s healing processes following an injury, whether chronic or acute, from activated myofibroblasts.
 The shift from appropriate wound healing to pathological fibrosis occurs as the rate of extracellular matrix deposition outstrips the rate of degradation.
 This results in thickened less elastic tissue, scar formation, reduced organ function, and ultimately organ failure.
 Epidemiologic data shows that nearly 45% of all deaths in the developed world are attributed to chronic fibroproliferative diseases and with only two drugs approved by the FDA for treatment, there is clearly an unmet clinical need.

-Fibrosis affects every organ in the body, but it can be commonly found in the lungs (i.e. pulmonary fibrosis), the eye (i.e. macular degeneration) and the liver (i.e. non-alcoholic fatty liver disease).
-Although the causes are not always known exactly, they can be broadly grouped into reactions to continuous stimuli, for example an autoimmune response, chronic disease, or long-term exposure to pollutants and toxins.
+Fibrosis can affect every organ in the body, but it is commonly found in the lungs (i.e. pulmonary fibrosis), the eye (i.e. macular degeneration) and the liver (i.e. non-alcoholic fatty liver disease).
+Although the causes are not always known, they can be broadly grouped into reactions to continuous stimuli, for example an autoimmune response, chronic disease, or long-term exposure to pollutants and toxins.